Josephsil312/python-codes/README.md

 25)In script, we have made a function for you called sing_song.
 Call this function once to see what it prints out.
 Now call sing_song a second time.(repeat)

+26)This script basically recommends the cheapest mode available in a list of 3 shipping modes.

-26))Write a function named same_values() that takes two lists of numbers of equal size as parameters.
+27))Write a function named same_values() that takes two lists of numbers of equal size as parameters.
 The function should return a list of the indices where the values were equal in lst1 and lst2(samevalues)

-27)Calculates dad's and son's age(sons&dadsage)
+28)Calculates dad's and son's age(sons&dadsage)

-28)Strings methods
+29)Strings methods

-29)stdents_grades_using_class
+30)stdents_grades_using_class

-30)super keyword in class
+31)super keyword in class

-31)We have provided a list of temperatures in celsius.
+32)We have provided a list of temperatures in celsius.
 Using a list comprehension, create a new list called fahrenheit that converts each element in the celsius list to fahrenheit.
 *Note: * To convert, use the formula: temperature_in_fahrenheit = temperature_in_celsius * 9/5 + 32(tempusinglst)

-32)Try and except.
+33)Try and except.